Theft Burglary Robbery Explained.

 A. Overdue hire is not theft.
 However the book is not yours so if you sell it you are assuming the rights of the owner so this may be theft.

-Nor does there have to be a forced entry, wandering in through an open door will be sufficient to be charged with burglary providing the intent is to steal.
+Nor does there have to be a forced entry.
+Wandering in through an open door will be sufficient to be charged with burglary providing the intent is to steal.

 Other intentions, such as find a lost cat or find a bed for the night mean that burglary has not been committed.

 It is not necessary for the whole body to enter for the offence to be complete.
-A person who smashed a hole in a jeweller’s window and reaches in for a watch is equally guilty as the person who climbed in through the skylight.
+A person who smashed a hole in a jeweller’s window and reached in for a watch is equally guilty as the person who climbed in through the skylight.

 A part of a building also counts if that part is entered as a trespasser.
-Therefore a shopper lawfully in a supermarket who enters the staff area to steal a staff hand bag is also guilty of burglary.
+Therefore a shopper lawfully in a supermarket who enters the staff area to steal a staff handbag is also guilty of burglary.

 Robbery is theft from a person when force is used or threatened.
 Mugging is robbery.
 Holding a bank up with a fake or real gun is robbery because force is threatened.